kervin-bernardez/Course-Notes/Azure/AI-900_note.md

 Capabilities:
 - Determine the language of a document or text
 - Perform sentiment analysis on text to determine a positive or negative sentiment
-- Extract key phrases from text that might indicate4its main talking points
+- Extract key phrases from text that might indicate its main talking points
 -  Identify and categorize entities in the text

 ### Translator Text